twiddlingbits/twr-wasm/readme.md

 # Tiny Web Assembly Runtime

 tiny-wasm-runtime allows you to run C code in a web browser.
+It's great for running legacy code in a browser.
+Either full applications, or functions that are not readily available in Javascript.
+A lot C code has been written over the years.

 The recommended library for compiling C code to Web Assembly is emscripten.   emscripten is much more full featured than TWR, but also much  more complex.
 You might prefer TWR if you want a simpler, easier to understand runtime.
 If you don't need all the features of emscripten.
 Or if you prefer twr's method of HTML/JS integration.
 TWR is also a good reference if you want to understand how to use Web Assembly modules "directly".

-They key TWR features include:
+They key tiny-wasm-runtime features include:
    - A subset of the standard C runtime, including printf, malloc, string functions, etc.
    - Expanded data types supported when calling to and from HTML/JS and C
    - Print and get characters to/from \<div\> tags in your HTML page
    - Print and get character to/from a \<canvas\> based console-terminal.
+   - Use a 2D drawing API in C to draw to a \<canvas\>
    - Allows traditional "blocking big loop" C code structure to be used with HTML/Javascript's asynchronous event model (via use of worker thread.)

 # Hello World